fossable/docs.sandpolis.org/docs/specification/com.sandpolis.core.server.md

 ### Password Authentication Scheme

 The agent may provide a simple password embedded in the agent's configuration.

-After establishing a connection, agents may present an unsalted SHA512 hash of a password entered by the user to the server.
 The server compares the password to each agent group until it finds a match.
 If a match is found, the agent is becomes authenticated to the matching agent group.
 Otherwise, the connection is closed if more than 5 attempts were made on that connection.

-Since a user must type the password manually, the server will attempt to configure the certificate authentication scheme for all subsequent connections.
+Password authentication may be upgraded to the certificate authentication scheme for all subsequent connections.

 ### Token Authentication Scheme